LearnYouSomeComputer/Tools-For-Programming/11-Unit-testing.md

 ## Motivation

 You're the quality control manager for the Confabulator, a hot new product in development by Acme Inc. LLC.
-Every day, engineers give you new prototype confabulators to test and make sure they meet the ill-defined and entirely made-up requirements upper management has set for the product.
+Every day, engineers give you new prototype confabulators to test and make sure they meet the ill--defined and entirely made--up requirements upper management has set for the product.
-You put each confabulator through its paces to the best of your memory of what those paces are and make a report for the designers telling them what works and what doesn't.
+You put each confabulator through its paces --- to the best of your memory of what those paces are --- and make a report for the designers telling them what works and what doesn't.

 Usually they give you the same prototype back with some fixes for the problems you reported the previous day.
 Testing confabulators takes up time you could otherwise use productively, maybe for complaining about life to your coworkers or taking extended lunch breaks.
-So you don't always put the fixed-up prototype through the full battery of tests--you just test the stuff that got fixed.
+So you don't always put the fixed-up prototype through the full battery of tests --- you just test the stuff that got fixed.
 Unfortunately, sometimes (as engineers are wont to do) a fix gets added that affects something else in an entirely different spot in the system!
 You'll never forget the endless meetings after it took you a week to discover that a fix to the frobnicator interfered with the rotagration arm.
 Those engineers were *mad*.
 How could you tell them everything is fine when something was broken?

-Even worse, it's hard to remember exactly what all tests you do each time, and management seems to keep changing their minds on exactly what all features a confabulator is supposed to do.
+Even worse, it's hard to remember exactly what tests you're supposed to do each time, and management seems to keep changing their minds on exactly what features a confabulator is supposed to have.
 Last month it was just supposed to be for annularity congruification, but then a contract with Statorfile Exceed GmbH. came through and now it also has to calabricate the vibrosity of splinal conformities.
-The number of things you have to check for just seems to get bigger and bigger, and of course once you add on a vibrous harmonicator, you have to check that it works regarless of whether the radiometer intensimission is engaged or disengaged.
+The number of things you have to check for just seems to get bigger and bigger, and of course once you add on a vibrous harmonicator, you have to check that it works regardless of whether the radiometer intensimission is engaged or disengaged.
 It seems like every new whizbang adds a half a dozen whatsits and thus a gross more tests[^gross] for you.

 But the worst thing of all is that you have to do this all by hand, day in and day out.
 Nothing rots the brain faster than the dull monotony of doing something you're ambivalent about.
 Heck, if you're going to be experiencing dull monotony either way, the least your boss could do is let you watch some reality TV.
-But nooooo, apparently all the monotony must be job-inflicted.
+But nooooo, apparently all the monotony must be job--inflicted.

 Fortunately, computers have solved this problem!
 Instead of manually testing your program, you can write *unit tests* that test each piece for you.